-The proposed HASP 2018 payload will be the same size as the previous payload: 14.5 cm tall and will occupy a 9.7 cm x 12.25 cm footprint on the HASP mounting plate.
-In this configuration, the total mass of the payload is 1.8 kg.
-This remains well within the 3 kg margins for the HASP small payload specifications.
+Our HASP 2019 payload will be 22.7 cm tall and occupy a 14.5 cm $\times$ 14.5 cm footprint on the supplied HASP mounting plate.
+In this configuration, the total mass of the payload is 1.8 kg and remains well within the 3 kg margins for the HASP small payload specifications.